European shares weaker as Ericsson slump sours mood

 Britain's second largest listed property developer British Land jumped 2.7 percent after announcing a 300 million pound share buyback and among the top performers on the STOXX 600.

 Analysts at Morgan Stanley last week predicted European share buybacks would accelerate as corporates react to a happy combination of better economic growth and solid balance sheets.
+(Reporting by Helen Reid, Editing by Vikram Subhedar)